BeautifulTovarisch/Notes/Mathematics/Curriculum.md

 ### Programming

 - CSP1: Principles of Functional Programming (COMP 212)
-- CSP2: Functional Programming and Data Structure (CS3110)
+- CSP2: Functional Programming and Data Structures (CS3110)
 - CSP3: How to Design Programs

 ### Systems